TheHaloArchive/ekur/README.md

   </picture>
 </h1>

-Forge maps can also be imported to a limited capacity by pasting in a URL from cylix.guide!
+Forge maps can also be imported to a limited capacity by pasting in a URL from cylix.guide or Halo Waypoint!

 ### FAQ
 #### Are campaign assets supported?